nus-cs2103-AY2425S1/ip/docs/README.md

 ### Adding ToDo

-- **Description**: Adds a simple task without any date/time attached to it.
+- **Description**: Adds a simple task without any date attached to it.
 - **Usage**: `todo <task description>`
 - **Example**: `todo Read a book`
 - **Output**: